Adashaw77/p8105_final_project/proposal/proposal.md

 ### Anticipated data sources

-The dataset were collected from the environment and health data portal from the NYC health system(<http://a816-dohbesp.nyc.gov/IndicatorPublic/BuildATable.aspx>).
+The dataset were collected from the environment and health data portal from the [NYC health system](http://a816-dohbesp.nyc.gov/IndicatorPublic/BuildATable.aspx).

 ### Planned analysis / visualizations / coding challenges